Deep Tree Tensor Networks: Related Work

-\subsection{Polynomial and Multilinear Networks.}
+\subsection{Polynomial and Multilinear Networks}

-Polynomial and multilinear networks employ addition and multiplication operations to construct intricate network representation~\citep{chrysos2021deep,chrysos2023regularization,cheng2024multilinear}.
-Specifically, the pioneering polynomial network (PN)~\citep{chrysos2021deep} modularly constructs higher-order expanded polynomial forms of inputs and then training them end-to-end.
-It has shown good results in image recognition and generation tasks.
-The study~\citep{chrysos2023regularization} introduces regularization terms for PN, incorporating techniques like data augmentation, instance normalization, and increased feature interaction orders to enhance model performance.
-Cheng et al. drew inspiration from contemporary architectural designs to propose MONet~\citep{cheng2024multilinear}, aiming to narrow the gap between multilinear networks and state-of-the-art architectures.
-It is important to note that both polynomial and multilinear networks can capture interactions of features at exponential orders, though the primary distinction lies in their structural flexibility: polynomial networks maintain an unfoldable structure, whereas multilinear networks lose this property when instance normalization is applied, as
+Polynomial and multilinear networks employ addition and multiplication operations to construct intricate network representations~\cite{chrysos2021deep,chrysos2023regularization,cheng2024multilinear}.
+Specifically, the pioneering Polynomial Network (PN) \cite{chrysos2021deep} constructs higher-order polynomial expansions of the input features in a modular fashion while supporting end-to-end training, achieving notable success in both image recognition and generation tasks.
+In their follow-up work, Chrysos et al. \cite{chrysos2023regularization} introduce regularization strategies—such as data augmentation, instance normalization, and higher-order feature interactions—to further enhance model performance.
+Cheng et al.~\cite{cheng2024multilinear} drew inspiration from modern architectural designs to propose MONet, aiming to narrow the gap between multilinear networks and modern architectures.
+It is worth noting that both polynomial and multilinear networks can capture exponential-order feature interactions.
+However, a key distinction lies in their structural unfoldability: polynomial networks maintain an unfoldable structure, whereas multilinear networks may lose this property when LN is applied, as